Althea Johnson knows how to make lemons into lemonade—or in this case, maybe transform them into the perfect facemask.

 She opened the doors of her Toronto shop just nine days before the pandemic, only to close them immediately thanks to the first COVID-induced lockdown.

 Instead of giving up, Althea dug in, embracing her digital roots and engaging with customers to provide the grounding beauty dialogue they craved.
-Althea shared her story on a recent episode of Resilient Retail.
+Althea shares her story below.

 You can’t shut down creativity